Swift vs Objective-C: 5 Major Reasons to Use Swift for iOS Development

 In June 2014 something happened that no one expected: Apple has introduced a new object-oriented programming language – Swift, which is slowly replacing Objective-C, previously used to develop applications for OSX & iOS.

-Since the new iOS app programming language has been launched, disputes about Swift advantages and disadvantages continue to simmer till now.
+Since the new iOS app programming language has been launched, disputes about Swift’s advantages and disadvantages continue to simmer till now.

-Is it worth to make the switch to the more approachable, full-featured (as Apple Corp. claims) Swift for iOS or continue to use Objective-C in your projects?
+Is it worth making the switch to the more approachable, full-featured (as Apple Corp. claims) Swift for iOS or continue to use Objective-C in your projects?

 What are the advantages of Swift over Objective-C?
 Which one should you choose for your project?

 Let’s sort all this mess out and see what’s really going on.

 This article will help you understand Objective-C vs. Swift differences and make clear what it means not only for developers but for your business in particular.

-Apple has announced Swift as a powerful and intuitive programming language for macOS, iOS, watchOS and tvOS that completely can replace the Objective-C.
+Apple has announced Swift as a powerful and intuitive programming language for macOS, iOS, watchOS, and tvOS that completely can replace Objective-C.

 Due to several key features, Swift has the potential to become the only preferred programming language for creating engaging, flexible, consumer-friendly applications.

-Before focusing on Swift vs. Objective-C comparison, let us give a brief background to the history of iOS programming languages development.
+Before focusing on the Swift vs. Objective-C comparison, let us give a brief background to the history of iOS programming language development.

-In the distant 2008 Apple has released the iPhone SDK 2.0.
+In distant 2008 Apple has released the iPhone SDK 2.0.
 This event caused the revolution in software development and gave the impulse to a new generation of developers.
 Today you know them as iOS developers.
 That was a real challenge for many of them to develop apps on Objective-C because they had had no experience with it before.

 Later, in 2010 Apple launched version 4 of the iPhone OS (the previous name of iOS).
 The updated version comprised not only the new features in software but the changes in the Developer Agreement.
-According to the new usage agreement, applications must be originally written in Objective-C, C, C++ … and only code written in C, C++, and Objective-C may compile and directly link against the Documented APIs.
+According to the new usage agreement, applications must be originally written in Objective-C, C, C++ … and only code is written in C, C++, and Objective-C may compile and directly link against the Documented APIs.